mozilla/id-specs/browserid/index.md

     <cert-1>~<identityAssertion>

-in which cert-1 has an "iss" of the issuing domain (e.g. "example.com"), a "publicKey" of the user's certified key, a "principal" of <tt>{"email": "user@example.com"}</tt>, and is signed by the example.com private key.
+in which cert-1 has an "iss" of the issuing domain (e.g. "example.com"), a "publicKey" of the user's certified key, a "principal" of `{"email": "user@example.com"}`, and is signed by the example.com private key.
 The identityAssertion would have an "exp" and "aud" field, and is signed by the user's private key.

 ### BrowserID Support Document

-A BrowserID support document MUST be a well-formed JSON document with at least these three fields: <tt>jwk</tt>, <tt>authentication</tt>, and <tt>provisioning</tt>.
+A BrowserID support document MUST be a well-formed JSON document with at least these three fields: `jwk`, `authentication`, and `provisioning`.
 The document MAY contain additional JSON fields.

-The value of the <tt>jwk</tt> field MUST be a JWK object as described above, with <tt>kid</tt> specified for all keys.
+The value of the `jwk` field MUST be a JWK object as described above, with `kid` specified for all keys.

-The value of the <tt>authentication</tt> field MUST be a relative reference to a URI, as defined by [RFC3986](https://tools.ietf.org/html/rfc3986).
+The value of the `authentication` field MUST be a relative reference to a URI, as defined by [RFC3986](https://tools.ietf.org/html/rfc3986).

-The value of the <tt>provisioning</tt> field MUST also be a relative reference to a URI.
+The value of the `provisioning` field MUST also be a relative reference to a URI.

 For example: